hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * RNN is trying to help analysis on a sequence, so that there could be more context, and therefore they are often used in NLP.
 ### RNN Pretrained Models
 #### Words Embedding
+* A word embedding not only converts the word but also identifies the semantics and syntaxes of the word to build a vector representation of this information.
 * These models are used to load the embedding layer.
 * [Stanford GloVe][27]
   * [Example usage][28]
     * Parse out the word vectors
     * Build an embedding matrix of shape `(max_words, embedding_dim)`, max_words indicates how many top words from the dataset is needed
     * Load the embedding matrix and freeze the embedding layer (layers[0])
+#### Sentence Embedding
+* Sentence embedding techniques represent entire sentences and their semantic information as vectors.
+This method could help the machine understand the context better, and when there is large amount of text, it might be more efficient than words embedding.
+* [Example usage][29]
+  * The major usage in this exmple is to find sentence similarity with cosin similarity, using sentence embedding results
+  * 4 types of recommended libraries
+    * [doc2vec][30]
+    * [sentence transformers][31] and its [full list of pretrained models][32]
+    * [Facebook InferSent][33]
+    * [Google Universal Sentence Encoder][34]

 ## Well Known Datasets
 * [Keras packaged datasets][3]